Install git on a shared webhost

 cat /etc/*-release

-On my server this returned CentOS release 5.3 (Final)
+On my server this returned CentOS release 5.3 (Final).
+Next thing we

 need to know if your server is running 32bit or 64bit.
 This we can